25roob/hangmanGame/README.md

 # hangmanGame
-A terminal based Hangman Game made in Python3
+A Python3 based Hangman Game to practice List Comprehensions, and error management.